Some refinements of the Deligne-Illusie theorem: Abstract Koszul complexes

-Our goal is to show that to a certain extent, the underlying complex of an abstract Koszul complex satisfying (C3) is determined by its truncation in degrees $\leq 1$ (Theorem~\ref{thm:koszul-reconstr}).
+Our goal is to show that to a certain extent, the underlying complex of an abstract Koszul complex satisfying the flatness condition \eqref{eqn:flatness} is determined by its truncation in degrees $\leq 1$ (Theorem~\ref{thm:koszul-reconstr}).
 We achieve this using the notion of the Koszul complex of a~map $u:P\to Q$, see \cite[Chapitre I, \S 4.3]{Illusie} and \cite[\S 1.1--1.2]{KatoSaito}.